spraakbanken/sparv-pipeline/docs/user_manual.md

 disambiguation.

 ### hfst-SweNER
-The current version of [hfst-SweNER](http://www.ling.helsinki.fi/users/janiemi/finclarin/ner/hfst-swener-0.9.3.tgz) expects to be run in a Python 2 environment while the Sparv pipeline is written in Python 3.
+[hfst-SweNER](http://www.ling.helsinki.fi/users/janiemi/finclarin/ner/hfst-swener-0.9.3.tgz) is used for Swedish named-entity recognition.
+The current version of hfst-SweNER expects to be run in a Python 2 environment while the Sparv pipeline is written in Python 3.
 Before installing hfst-SweNER you need make sure that it will be run with the correct version of Python by replacing `python` with `python2` in all the Python scripts in the `hfst-swener-0.9.3/scripts` directory.
 The first line in every script will then look like this:

     #! /usr/bin/env python2